CetusProtocol/cetus-clmm-interface/README.md

 ### CLMM Interface

 The Cetus CLMM Interface provider all core features function interface of CLMM, allowing users to easily connect with CLMM by contract.
 For more detailed information, please refer to the CLMM README document.
-[CLMM README Document](./sui/clmmpool/README.md)
+[CLMM README Document](./sui/cetus_clmm/README.md)

+### LP Burn

+The Cetus LP Burn integrate all core lp burn interface of Stable Farming, For more detailed information, please refer to the Stable Farming README document.
+[Stable Farming README Document](./sui/lp_burn/README.md)

 ### Stable Farming

 The Cetus Stable Farming integrate all core features function interface of Stable Farming, For more detailed information, please refer to the Stable Farming README document.
-[Stable Farming README Document](./sui/stable-farming/README.md)
+[Stable Farming README Document](./sui/stable_farming/README.md)

 ### Token